 Justin and I stopped in the latter and were delighted not only by their tasty beer, but also that a town with a population of 142 had a restaurant with vegan options!

 Where to stay when visiting the Painted Hills in Oregon

 As mentioned above, I’d highly recommend doing the Painted Hills as a day-trip from the charming town of Bend, Oregon (Bend fangirl, here!) and booking a stay at the Oxford Hotel.
-This is one of the best boutique hotels in Bend, offering views of the Cascade Mountains and is conveniently located within walking distance to some of the city’s best breweries and restaurants- plus there’s a hot tub (and who doesn’t love a hot tub)!
+This is one of the best boutique hotels in Bend, offering views of the Cascade Mountains and conveniently located within walking distance to some of the city’s best breweries and restaurants.
+Plus there’s a hot tub (and who doesn’t love a hot tub)!